-The 2024 resource series will be April 16 and 17 and questions for further information should be sent by email to sotcm@anderson.edu.
-The event will be on campus and partner with regional streaming sites.
-Resources will include interviews, panels, and presentations by leaders with multiplication and discipleship experience, including nationally known names from the Church of God and broader Wesleyan-Holiness network of church movements and congregations.
+The 2024 resource series was held April 16-17, 2024.
+The event was held on campus and the sessions were streamed to partner sites.
+The event included interviews, panels, and presentations by leaders with multiplication and discipleship experience, including nationally known names from the Church of God and broader Wesleyan-Holiness network of church movements and congregations.
+Questions for further information should be sent by email to sotcm@anderson.edu.

-Admission Requirements and Procedures
+Seminary Admission Requirements and Procedures